 - Arrange the apple slices on top of the cake in a circular fashion.

 - Combine the topping ingredients, 2 tablespoons sugar and ½ teaspoon cinnamon.

 - Sprinkle over the apples on top of the cake.

 - Bake for 25 to 30 minutes or until a skewer inserted in the centre of the cake comes out clean.

 - Allow to cook in the pan for at least 20 minutes before carefully removing the cake from the pan and cooling completely on a wire rack.

-You can learn more about Baking with Yogurt in this post and don’t miss my Lemon and Ginger Cake, Cupcakes and Mini Bundt Cakes!
+Don’t miss my Lemon and Ginger Cake, Cupcakes and Mini Bundt Cakes!